graphieros/vue-data-ui/README.md

 <script setup>import {(VueUiRadar, VueUiXy)} from "vue-data-ui";</script>
 ```

-Since v.2.0.38, you can also use the "VueDataUi" universal component, just specifying which component you are using.
+You can also use the "VueDataUi" universal component, just specifying which component you are using.
 You can of course use the slots provided, if the target component has them.

 ```js
 <script setup>